exclamation icon

 Resources

-• Hennepin Health rewards program offers gift cards for prenatal and postpartum doctor visits, annual dental visits, cervical cancer screening and more
+• Hennepin Health rewards program offers Target and Walmart gift cards for prenatal and postpartum doctor visits, annual dental visits, cervical cancer screening and more

-• Hennepin Health car seat program offers free car seats or boosters
+• Car seat program offers free car seats or boosters

 • HelpMeConnectMN.org connects you to healthy child development and family well-being services in your local community